 -

-suspecting the reviewer’s appropriation of the author’s ideas or data.
+the reviewer’s appropriation of the author’s ideas or data,

-the Editorial Staff proceeds according to the procedures of COPE.
+the Editorial Team take further action according to the procedures of COPE.

 The Publisher’s Responsibilities